cmanikandan/aws-arc-region-switch-demo/README.md

 A complete end-to-end test setup for AWS Application Recovery Controller Region Switch between **ap-south-1 (Mumbai)** and **ap-south-2 (Hyderabad)**.

+## ⚠️ Important Disclaimers

+**🔬 Proof of Concept**: This is a demonstration and proof-of-concept implementation.
+It is **NOT production-grade** and should not be used in production environments without proper security review, testing, and modifications.

+**💰 Cost Warning**: Deploying this demo will incur AWS charges.
+You are fully responsible for all costs associated with your deployment.
+Please review AWS pricing for EC2, ALB, and other services before proceeding.

+**📚 Documentation**: This demo is based on AWS services as of 2025.
+Always refer to the [official AWS documentation](https://docs.aws.amazon.com/r53recovery/) for the latest updates, best practices, and service changes.

+**🛡️ Security Notice**: This demo uses permissive security groups and configurations for testing purposes.
+Implement proper security controls for any production use.

 ## 🚀 Quick Start

 ```bash